Last updated - March 23, 2018

 Order-based dynamic pricing

 This dynamic pricing strategy offers you a chance to set up a dynamic price based on the customer’s total spent on an order.
 You can create a rule that applies only to certain roles or to everyone.
 This strategy can be applied in two ways.
 One is to apply it to the whole cart.
 Another option would be to apply only to a select list of categories.
-However, for this you can set a clause like the customer’s cart should have products from another set of categories, for the rule to apply.
+However, for this you can set a clause like a customer’s cart should have products from another set of categories, for the rule to apply.

 - If the customer adds at least two items in the cart, offer a flat discount of $10 on total order value.

-- If the weight of total items in the cart is more than 15 pounds, get 30% discount on cart.
+- If the weight of total items in the cart is more than 15 pounds, get 30% discount on the cart.

 Role-based dynamic pricing

 This is a simple and very effective strategy for the long-term prospects of your store.
 You can define a pricing strategy based on the customer’s user role in your store.
 There are plugins that allow you to select a specific user role from a list of user roles available in your store.
 You can simply choose the role and set a rate for that.
 The scope of this strategy will improve if you are using it along with other plugins that allow you to define custom user roles.